prikhi/build-run-watch/README.md

 ## TODO

-* Watcher module for watching files and running/re-running commands.
 * Purescript/Spago Module.
 * Ghcid & Pscid modules w/ datatypes for arguments to pass.
 Ghcid should write json to file, we watch the file, parse the json & log it.
 Pscid should be